jvbonin/yeoman-generator-dizmo/README.md

 Of course this does not mean, that you cannot include libraries the old fashioned way, by simply downloading the (minified) distribution, putting it in your dizmo project, and referencing it directly from your HTML markup as a script: this is still possible!

 But declaring a dependency in `package.json` offers you the benefit of semantic versioning.

+## Updating generator-dizmo

+We recommend to clear the cache by running `npm cache clean` before an update.

 ## License